affinda/affinda-python/docs/models.md

 :vartype is_resume_probability: int
 :ivar raw_text: All of the raw text of the parsed resume, example is shortened for readability.
 :vartype raw_text: str
+:ivar redacted_text: Redacted version of the text in the resume, removing PII.
+:vartype redacted_text: str

 <a id="models._models.ResumeData.__init__"></a>